maciti/maciti.github.io/_posts/2017-11-05-Set-up-your-Continuos-Integration-Locally.markdown

 ![octopus installation]({{ site.url }}/assets/Octopus/fourth.JPG)

-<b>Copy the thumbprint</b> it's now time to install our first tentacle on a new machine
+We don't have a tentacle yet.. <b>Copy the thumbprint..</b> it's now time to install our first tentacle on a new machine

 ## [](#header-3) Install a tentacle

-Now that the octopus server is installed we need to installed our first tentacle on a different machine.
+Now that the octopus server is installed we need to install our first tentacle on a different machine.
 A tentacle is a lightweight agent service, it communicates with octopus server.
 Octopus server will be responsible to deploy packages to the machines where the tentacles are installed.

 ![tentacle]({{ site.url }}/assets/Octopus/tentacle.JPG)